ibm-cloud-docs/satellite/config-http-proxy.md

 2. Make sure that the listener port on the HTTP proxy is the same as on {{site.data.keyword.cloud_notm}}.
 3. Update the `/etc/hosts` on all your {{site.data.keyword.satelliteshort}} hosts to include the location public service endpoints forward traffic to the proxy, rather than to {{site.data.keyword.cloud_notm}} endpoints.

-Your configuration might vary by provider.
-Consider setting up your proxy outside of the {{site.data.keyword.satelliteshort}} environment to ensure that the configuration works for your infrastructure.
-Then, configure your proxy in the {{site.data.keyword.satelliteshort}} environment.
+Configuration details vary by provider.
+Set up your proxy outside of the {{site.data.keyword.satelliteshort}} environment first to verify that the configuration works for your infrastructure, then configure your proxy in the {{site.data.keyword.satelliteshort}} environment.
 For more information about setting up and configuring your HTTP proxy, see the blog [`Proxying In Cluster Kube-APIServer Traffic in IBM Cloud Satellite`](https://lisowski0925.medium.com/proxying-in-cluster-kube-apiserver-traffic-in-ibm-cloud-satellite-162ee07d6e0d){: external}.
 {: tip}

 ## Requesting access to the allowlist